sersancar/Viromics_Vigo/README.md

   8. **Host prediction** of the binned contigs with **iPHoP** (https://bitbucket.org/srouxjgi/iphop/src/main/).
   9. **AMGs detection** of the binned contigs.
 We will use again **VIBRANT** to perform this task.
   10. **Viral Contigs quantification**.
 We will use **CoverM** (https://github.com/wwood/CoverM).
   11. **Data Analysis**.
-We will use **R** to get some insights into the ecological role that viruses play in the gut microbial communie of sea cubumbers.
+We will use **R** to get some insights into the ecological role that viruses play in the gut microbial communitie of sea cubumbers.

 All code deposited in this repo is intended to be run in the HPC cluster Finisterrae III hosted by CESGA (Galicia Supercomputing Center).
 The CESGA Technical Documentation, incluiding Finisterrae III User Guide, can be consulted at https://cesga-docs.gitlab.io/index.html .